webpack-contrib/sass-loader/README.md

 };
 ```

-You can also pass options directly to [node-sass](https://github.com/andrew/node-sass) by specifying an option property like this:
+You can also pass options directly to [node-sass](https://github.com/andrew/node-sass) by specifying an `options` property like this:

 ```js
 // webpack.config.js